Best Organic Vitamin C Serum: 5 Clean, Brightening Picks for 2026

 If your goal is…Look for…Top pick

-Everyday brightening with low drama A stable vitamin C derivative, minimal tack, and a formula that layers cleanly under sunscreen Mad Hippie Vitamin C Serum
+Everyday brightening with low drama A stable vitamin C derivative, a comfortable texture, and a formula that layers cleanly under sunscreen Mad Hippie Vitamin C Serum

-Fading the look of stubborn dark spots and uneven tone A higher-strength, stable vitamin C derivative plus antioxidants that support brightening Herbivore Botanicals NOVA 15% Vitamin C + Turmeric Brightening Serum
+Fading the look of stubborn dark spots and uneven tone A higher-strength, stable vitamin C derivative plus antioxidant support in a formula you will use consistently Herbivore Botanicals NOVA 15% Vitamin C + Turmeric Brightening Serum

-Dry skin that wants glow and comfort, not tightness A more nourishing base and a cushioned finish that will not fight your moisturizer Eminence Organics Citrus & Kale Potent C+E Serum
+Dry skin that wants glow and comfort, not tightness A more nourishing base and a cushioned finish that pairs well with a simple moisturizer Eminence Organics Citrus & Kale Potent C+E Serum

 A solid vitamin C you will actually finish A lightweight, affordable formula that dries down quickly and fits into a simple routine Acure Brightening Vitamin C & Ferulic Acid Serum